 Watching the majestic hornbill at work, we see how it shapes forest life.
 Its nesting behaviour, loud calls, and group care are not random.
 They form a system that links survival to the health of the wider wildlife.

 Nesting is a key part of hornbill life.
-Females seal themselves in tree cavities with mud and droppings.
-Males make frequent flights to bring food.
-This reduces predation risk and shows strong parental investment.
+Females seal themselves inside tree cavities using mud, droppings, and food remains, leaving only a narrow opening.
+During this period, males make frequent flights to deliver food to the female and later to the chicks.
+This nesting strategy greatly reduces predation risk and demonstrates strong parental investment.

 Conservation Status and Threats Facing the Majestic Hornbill